GushALKDev/solana_pulsar_dao/README.md

 ## Future Improvements

 1. **Enhanced Voting Options**:
    Extend the voting logic to support more complex poll types, such as multiple-choice or ranked voting.

-3. **Poll History**:
+2. **Poll History**:
    Introduce a history feature to keep track of closed polls and their results for archival purposes.

 3. **Role-Based Access**:
-   Implement roles for users to create and manage polls with finer-grained access control.
+   Implement additional roles beyond admin for users to create and manage polls with finer-grained access control.

 4. **On-Chain Analytics**:
    Aggregate voting data and provide summary statistics directly on-chain.

 5. **Localization**:
    Support multi-language questions and messages for global accessibility.

+6. **Notifications**:
+   Implement on-chain or off-chain notifications for poll creation, voting, and results.